Public transport in Waikato: Buses

 Hamilton has 23 bus routes covering most of its urban area.
-Buses also serve Cambridge, Coromandel, Huntly, Mangakino, Matamata, Morrinsville, Ngāruawāhia, Paeroa, Port Waikato, Pukekohe, Raglan, Taupō, Thames, Te Aroha, Te Awamutu, Te Kauwhata, Tīrau, Putāruru and Tokoroa.
+Buses also serve Cambridge, Coromandel, Huntly, Mangakino, Matamata, Morrinsville, Ngāruawāhia, Paeroa, Pukekohe, Raglan, Taupō, Thames, Te Aroha, Te Awamutu, Te Kauwhata, Tīrau Tuakau, Putāruru and Tokoroa.
 A summer shuttle runs between Hahei and Cathedral Cove.
 Services are operated by 105 buses, 74 of them on Hamilton urban routes.
 With a break in 2017, Tairua Bus serves Whitianga, Tairua and Ngatea.

 Since the sale of the west Hamilton routes in 2018, all Hamilton buses have been operated by GoBus (successor to Buses Ltd – see Hamilton routes below).
 From 30 September 2017, Pavlovich Coachlines had operated buses in west Hamilton and, prior to that, just the Orbiter.
 In 2022, Tranzit took on Taupō services and in 2024 also Cambridge and Te Awamutu routes.

 InterCity operate long-distance bus services and some regional connections.